Can Stress Stop Hair Growth?

 Hair loss due to stress is not permanent in most cases.
 Usually, when the cause of stress is gone or at least minimized, hair will start to grow back as normal.
 But if your hair loss problem goes on for too long or refuses to let up, we recommend seeing your GP as soon as possible.

 Apart from a good hair care regimen, you also need to adopt a healthy diet, which can make your hair stronger and prevent further hair loss.
 Eat a diet that is rich in Vitamin C, Vitamin A, B Vitamins, protein, iron, and other nutrients essential in hair growth.
+You can learn more about foods that promote healthy hair growth in our blog.

 Furthermore, you will also want to avoid habits that cause hair loss in the first place, such as roughly handling your hair, using too much heat, tying your hair in tight hairstyles, and not wearing a hat in the sun, among many others.

 Can Stress Stop Hair Growth?
-Wrapping Up
+Wrapping Things Up

-Bottom line?
-Yes, stress can stop hair growth temporarily.
+The bottom line is that yes, stress can stop hair growth temporarily.
 Acute stress can make your hair fall out until the underlying cause is addressed--or otherwise goes away on its own.
 Chronic stress can be a little trickier and often requires some changes in your lifestyle, as well as medical treatment, if necessary.

 All that said, don't let hair loss keep you from living your best life.
 Get the Allurium Hair Growth Serum now and let it work wonders on your crowning glory.